Akamai Funders

 Institute for Astronomy

-The University of Hawaii Institute for Astronomy will support one intern to complete a project at their Hilo facility, with partial funding from the National Science Foundation (AST-712014).
+The University of Hawaii Institute for Astronomy supported one intern to complete a project at their Hilo facility, with partial funding from the National Science Foundation (AST-712014).

 IfA logo